top of page

 When creativity feels distant, one of the simplest ways to reconnect with it is through play.
 Not productivity.
 Not improvement.
 Play.

 In The Artist’s Way, Julia Cameron reminds us that creativity flourishes in environments that feel safe, enjoyable, and free from pressure.
 Play is meant to be fun!
-When play disappears, creativity starts to feel high-stake and intimidating—something vulnerable we might get wrong or fail at.
+When play disappears, creativity starts to feel high-stakes and intimidating—something vulnerable we might get wrong or fail at.
 Reintroducing play makes creativity approachable again.
 It no longer asks us to be good; it simply invites us to engage.

 Creativity Without Pressure